dayanacavalcante/Covid-19-RJ-Brazil-ARIMA/README.md

 ![](/Charts/MovingAverageNewCases.png)

 But it is worth mentioning that there is a long delay in processing and disclosing cases in Rio de Janeiro.
+In Brazil, in general, the results of the exams can take up to 14 days.
+In addition, if the person dies before the test result comes out, that person is not counted as a case or death from SARS-CoV-2.

 #### _Data used in the study_

 The data were taken from the site: https://www.data.rio/datasets/f314453b3a55434ea8c8e8caaa2d8db5